tlfvincent/machine-learning-api/README.md

 ## Part 2 - Scaling your Flask Machine Learning API with Docker and HAProxy

-## Part 3 - Monitoring your  Machine Learning API with
+## Part 3 - Monitoring your Machine Learning API with Prometheus and Grafana

+## Part 4 - Logging Calls to your Machine Learning API with PostGres

 ## Links
 - http://www.patricksoftwareblog.com/using-docker-for-flask-application-development-not-just-production/